 - Prepare a property inventory (keep copies of proof of ownership off-site).

-Although you can’t control the elements, you can prepare your investment property for rough weather.
-And you can also make sure you have insurance in place if your rental does suffer summer storm damage and you suffer losses – not just from damage but also potentially loss of rent.
+While you can’t control the weather, you can make sure you have insurance in place in the event that your rental suffers summer storm damage and you suffer losses.